adamcharnock/mate3/README.md

 [![PyPI version](https://badge.fury.io/py/mate3.svg)](https://badge.fury.io/py/mate3)

-This library provides complete support for all outback devices (at least in theory, I don't own all the devices so cannot test it).
+This library provides complete support for all Outback devices (at least in theory, I don't own all the devices so cannot test it).
 Writing data is also supported.

-This data is accessed though the Mate3s' Modbus interface.
+This data is accessed though the Outback Mate3s' Modbus interface.
 You must therefore have a Mate3s which is connected to your local network using its ethernet port.

 Tested on Python 3.7.
 May work on 3.6.